26 Powerlifting and Powerbuilding Programs | FREE Downloads

 - Specialty and peaking powerlifting routines

 As mentioned above, each routine comes with a free-to-download excel spreadsheet and PDF that will personalize each plan to your specific needs regarding what weights to use.
+It is recommended that you complete a full training block with any program before moving to another one.
+You won’t know how it truly works until you finish it completely.

 Powerlifting for beginners can seem daunting and confusing, but these plans will cut through the chaos and give you a solid grasp of how to get started.
 Specifically designed for those just starting out, they will maximize your progress and results without getting you injured or wasting your time using techniques that are useless to beginners.